FASZZ TECHNOLOGY (M)

 So how exactly do you plan to solve this problem?

 The app is built by Faszz’s in-house experienced IT team, the same team who have built complicated IT systems for Bank Rakyat, Tabung Haji, PRIMA and VIVO.
 The app is complete with all the intuitive features that customers and riders are familiar with.
-Hence the switching process is easy and seamless.
+Hence the switching process is relatively easy and seamless.

 Faszz only onboards Halal-certified F&B outlets and employs Muslim riders.
-Unlike other existing apps where users still need to make a few clicks to filter the Halal options, every menu item on the Faszz platform is Halal.
+Unlike other existing apps where users need to make a few clicks to filter the Halal options, every menu item on the Faszz platform is Halal.
 Not only can we place our orders faster, but the overall user experience is also better.

 All Faszz’s delivery bags will be frequently sanitized at its designated service points to better protect its employees, partners, and customers from COVID-19.

-Perhaps the most practical value proposition for users is that the prices of the same food would be generally lower on the Faszz platform than other food delivery platforms, especially for bulk purchase.
+Perhaps the most practical value proposition for users is that the prices of the same food would be generally lower on the Faszz platform than other food delivery platforms, especially for bulk purchases.
 This is because Faszz will take less from the merchants, and pass on the value to consumers.
 However, Faszz will make up for that with their strategy to increase the transaction value per order and load factor per trip.

 For riders, Faszz has designed a better remuneration and reward system compared to GrabFood and Foodpanda.
 Their FAIR Program, which is also the ‘secret sauce’, will undoubtedly make Faszz riders’ work much happier, safer and more meaningful.
 Faszz believes that if they take good care of their riders, the riders will take extra care of their customers.